stephen-v/tensorflow_alexnet_classify/README.md

     /path/to/train/image4.png 0

 ## Notes:
 * The alexnet.py and datagenerator.py files have been builded, you don't have to modify it.
-But if you have more simple or cerficent codes, please do share them with us.
+But if you have more concise or effective codes, please do share them with us.
 * finetune.py is aimed to tune the weights and bias in the full connected layer, you must define some varibles,functions,and class numbers according to your distinct projects.

 ## Example output: